This post may contain affiliate links. Please read my disclosure policy.

 You’ll want to combine the soup ingredients in your slow cooker, save the shredded chicken, and allow to cook on low for 1 hour.
 Add the chicken and your dumplings, leaving space between the dumplings to prevent them from sticking.
 Cover and cook for an additional 20 minutes.

-This recipe can be stored up to 3-4 days in the fridge in an airtight container.
+Chicken and dumplings can be stored up to 3-4 days in the fridge in an airtight container.
 Keep in mind that the more times this recipe is reheated, the more the dumplings may fall apart.
 Freezing is possible but again the dumplings may fall apart when thawed, so be gentle.
 Ensure the soup is completely cooled before storing in a shallow container.

 This dish is simple comfort food at it’s core, so we want to keep the recipe list short.
 There are simple swaps you can make if you don’t have ingredients on hand.